 Warning.
-The positive (+) wire of the sourcing equipment, such as a battery or rectifier, must be connected to the positive (+) terminal of the OmniSwitch DC power supply and the negative (-) wire of the sourcing equipment must be connected to the negative (-) terminal of the OmniSwitch DC power supply.
+For both 48V and -60V input voltages, the positive (+) wire of the sourcing equipment, such as a battery or rectifier, must be connected to the positive (+) terminal of the OmniSwitch DC power supply and the negative (-) wire of the sourcing equipment must be connected to the negative (-) terminal of the OmniSwitch DC power supply.
+This rule always applies to both 48V, and -60V input voltages, regardless of the polarity signs shown on the power supply specification labels such as: -48V, +48V, or -60V.